Wilhox/Matlab-Shell-for-python/README.md

 - 64 bit Matlab requires 64 bit python
 - 32 bit Matlab requires 32 bit python

-# Installation
+# Automated Installation

-- Just download and run it.
+- Just download and run it
+- matlab.engine will be installed at first run